loic-sharma/flutter_playground/container2/README.md

 ## Background

-`Container` compose widgets together depending on its arguments.
+`Container` composes widgets together depending on its arguments.
 Changing `Container`'s arguments can change the widget tree hiarchy, which can cause state loss if the child doesn't have a global key.
 See: https://github.com/flutter/flutter/issues/161698.